-Having a healthy and fast metabolism is often associated with the ability to lose weight and stay in shape easily, while those who struggle to shift unwanted weight might be experiencing a sluggish metabolism.
+Having a healthy and fast metabolism is often associated with the ability to lose weight and stay in shape easily, while those who struggle to shift unwanted weight will often blame a sluggish metabolism.

 However, our weight isn’t the only thing at the mercy of our internal chemical processes.
-When it’s really slow, we can end up with chronic fatigue, high blood pressure, and a weakened immune system, among other issues you don’t want.
+When the metabolism really slows down, we can end up with chronic fatigue, high blood pressure, and a weakened immune system, among other issues nobody wants.

-Our basal metabolic rate is unique to each of us and is influenced by our genes, age and gender to some degree, but it’s also influenced by factors that we can control.
-Essentially, the healthier our lifestyle choices, the faster our metabolism will be at rest.
+Our basal metabolic rate (BMR) is unique to each of us.
+It's influenced by our genes, age, and gender to some degree, but our BMR is also influenced by other factors that we can control.
+Essentially, the healthier our lifestyle choices, the faster our BMR will be.

-Moving more, eating right, staying hydrated and sleeping well are the essential elements of living a healthier lifestyle, but there are some more specific things we can do to turn up the heat of our internal processes.
+Moving more, eating right, staying hydrated, and sleeping well are all essential elements of living a healthier lifestyle, but there are some more specific things we can do to turn up the heat of our internal processes.

 Here are 8 ways to speed up your metabolism:

-Consuming sufficient plant protein also helps reduce the drop in metabolism that often results from losing weight, as it contains the amino acids responsible for building and repairing muscle tissue.
+Eating sufficient protein also helps reduce the drop in metabolism that often results from losing weight, as it contains the amino acids responsible for building and repairing muscle tissue.

-Maintaining or increasing your muscle mass is essential to a healthy metabolism, and is especially important if you’re trying to reduce your body fat.
-Fortunately, there are many tasty sources of plant-based protein to choose from, so it’s easy to have some with each meal to help maintain your lovely muscles.
+Maintaining or increasing your muscle mass is essential to a healthy metabolism, and is especially important if you’re trying to lower your body fat percentage.
+Fortunately, there is a wide variety of protein sources to choose from, making it easy to have some with every meal.

 2. Start with breakfast

-If you have a sweet tooth at breakfast time, try this Blueberry Orange Breakfast Smoothie - it’s deliciously purple!
-If eating breakfast every day can speed up your metabolism AND be this delicious - why would we ever skip it?
+Do you have a sweet tooth at breakfast time?
+Try this deliciously purple Blueberry Orange Breakfast Smoothie.
+If eating breakfast every day can speed up your metabolism AND be this delicious, why would you ever skip it?

-It’s not just food that can speed things up - water-induced thermogenesis means there’s yet another reason to make sure we’re drinking plenty of water.
+It’s not just food that can speed things up; water-induced thermogenesis means there’s yet another reason to make sure you’re drinking plenty of water.
 This phenomenon is the increase in the number of calories burned that results from drinking water.

 As thermogenesis refers to the production of heat within the body, drinking cold water is even more effective because it requires even more warming.

-The more heat our bodies need to generate to maintain our internal temperature, the more calories we’ll need to burn, which will require our metabolic processes to speed up.
-It may seem so simple - but it’s science.
+The more heat our bodies need to generate to maintain our internal temperature, the more our metabolic processes will need to speed up, and the more calories we'll burn.

 4. HIIT it

 Adding some High-Intensity Interval Training to your new year’s workout regime is a great way to get fit and speed up your metabolism.
-Although this workout style can get a little uncomfortable, it’s well worth it for the effect it has on metabolism makes it worth the effort.
+Although this workout style can be quite challenging, the effect it has on metabolism makes it worth the effort.

-Not only do HIIT workouts torch a huge number of calories in a short amount of time compared to other workout styles, but it’ll also keep your metabolism elevated all day long, burning more calories while you rest and recover.
+Not only do HIIT workouts torch a huge number of calories in a short amount of time compared to other workout styles, but this training style will also keep your metabolism elevated all day long, burning more calories while you rest and recover.

 This is because HIIT triggers a reaction called Excess Post Exercise Oxygen Consumption (EPOC).

-If you’re new to this workout style, start out with a couple of 15-20 minute sessions each week.
+If you're new to HIIT training, start out with a couple of 15-20 minute sessions each week.

 5. Lift weights, gain metabolism

-As if feeling energetic and strong wasn’t enough, strength training has so many more benefits.
-From sculpting a lean physique to maintaining strong bones as we age - boosting your metabolism is just the icing on the cake when it comes to lifting weights.
+As if feeling energetic and strong wasn’t enough; strength training has so many more benefits.
+From sculpting a lean physique to maintaining healthy bones as we age; boosting your metabolism is just the icing on the cake when it comes to lifting weights.

-Generally speaking, men have faster metabolisms than women, but this is mainly due to the fact that they naturally have more muscle mass.
+Generally speaking, men have faster metabolisms than women, but this is mainly because they naturally have more muscle mass.
 The more muscle we have, the more calories we burn at rest.
-Although it’s impossible for women to naturally gain the amount of muscle that men can, ladies can definitely build strong, lean bodies to rev up their metabolism.
+Although it's impossible for women to gain the amount of muscle that men can naturally, ladies can definitely build strong, lean bodies and rev up their metabolism.

 6. Get upside-down

-Not only is developing a daily headstand or handstand practice a great way to build strength, reduce stress and have a bit of fun, getting upside-down can actually speed up your metabolism.
+Not only is developing a daily headstand or handstand practice a great way to build strength, reduce stress, and have a bit of fun; getting upside-down can also speed up your metabolism.

 By increasing the rate of blood flow through your neck and head, inversion practice stimulates the endocrine system.
 This is the collection of all the glands in the body, which produce the hormones that regulate all bodily functions, including your metabolism.